tellefsen/pgm/README.md

 pgm create migration [--path <path>]
 ```

 Creates a new migration file with an auto-incremented number.
-Default path: "postgres/migrations".
+Default path: "postgres".

 #### Create a trigger